paperclip-ui/legacy-paperclip/README.md

 ## How do I add logic?

 Templates compile directly to highly optimized code.
-If you remember the `<part />` elements above, those are exported as building blocks that we can use to create a functional component:
+For example:

 <!-- Using our list example above, here's how you might use it in a React app: -->